GNYIO/gny-docs/docs/http/exchange-endpoints.md

 # Exchange Endpoints

 The following endpoints are exclusively for Exchanges.
-This endpoints are not reachable on default - they need to be **enabled first**.
+These endpoints are not reachable on default - they need to be **enabled first**.
 The Exchange endpoints work with plain text `secrets`.
 This is normally not recommended for node operators, because a malicious Blockchain nodes could log users `secrets` and steal all assets.

 ## Enable Exchange Endpoints